Applied Positive Psychology Courses | Online MAPP Program

 During this term, students continue to develop their group psychoeducation and facilitation skills in A Happier You, transitioning from the role of participant to facilitator—while also demonstrating mastery over the content.
 They also become more active in applying motivational interviewing skills in the Health Support Program, co-facilitating these sessions.

-This course focuses on the culturally informed application of positive psychological approaches within organizations and systems, including schools, businesses, and healthcare.
-Positive leadership models will be examined, along with practical ways of creating optimal workplace cultures, fostering positive engagement and performance, enhancing decision-making and communication, and designing transformative collaborations.
-The interconnection of advocacy, altruism, and positive psychology will be discussed as well.
+This course focuses on the culturally informed application of positive psychological approaches within organizations and systems, including schools, businesses and healthcare.
+Positive leadership models will be examined, along with practical ways of creating optimal workplace cultures, fostering positive engagement and performance, enhancing decision-making and communication as well as designing transformative collaborations.
+The interconnection of advocacy, altruism and positive psychology will be discussed as well.

 Students will use their knowledge and skills gained in the program to design a culturally informed positive psychology intervention.
 In particular, students will build on the needs assessment and logic model developed in APP 516 (Research Methods and Evaluation in Positive Psychology), by developing curricula and program activities, as well as an implementation plan for their positive psychology intervention.
 This will include a plan to implement the intervention in some form (e.g., virtual or in-person) with a population of interest, which must be justified within the research and needs assessment.
 Students will also develop and carry out an evaluation plan to assess both process and outcome measures.
 Note that some aspects of the Capstone project must address the biopsychosocial basis of well-being.